doantai95/hapyak-embed-api/README.md

 **playerType**

 Tells HapYak what sort of _player_ was passed in.
-Valid values are "videojs", "youtube", "vimeo", "html5", "jplayer", "wistia", "dailymotion"
+Valid values are "videojs", "youtube", "vimeo", "html5", "jplayer", "wistia", "dailymotion", "brightcove"

 **width (optional)**